In animation, cool fight scenes draw an audience — but are expensive to create.

-- In Black Lagoon most of the firefight between Revy and the Cuban ex-assassin Roberta, arguably the deadliest opponent Revy faced in single combat during the series, was mainly observed from the other side of a stack of shipping crates.
+- Most of the firefight between Revy and the Cuban ex-assassin Roberta, arguably the deadliest opponent Revy faced in single combat during the series, was mainly observed from the other side of a stack of shipping crates.
 Presumably the battle was just too amazing to animate.

 - Sumomo Momomomo: The battle between the fully grown Koganei Tenka and his pre-teen brother was so fast that only "martial artist vision" could see it.
 Certainly censors couldn't, and maybe that's the point.